Skip to content

 Priority Order

-CLI flags > SHIPIT_* env vars > config file > Built-in defaults
+CLI flags > SHIPIT_* env vars > .env file > config file > Built-in defaults

 Environment variable naming convention